-- The settlements, coastal reserves and surrounding hinterland support a vast range of threatened flora and fauna, including the Powerful Owl, Grey Goshawk, Rufous Bristlebird, Swamp Antechinus, Hooded Plover, Anglesea Grevillea and Southern Spider-orchid. - The indigenous vegetation is of Local to High State conservation significance, and includes the endangered Merrans Sun Orchid and the Coastal Moonah Woodland community. - The open valley landscape of the Painkalac Creek valley, separating the timbered hillsides of Aireys Inlet and Fairhaven, has high environmental, geomorphological, scenic and cultural values and contains a wetland area with flora and fauna of high State ecological significance. - The open valley landscape is visually significant for its role in separating the timbered hillsides of Aireys Inlet and Fairhaven. - Confining urban development within the existing townsettlement boundaries due to the significant conservation value of adjoining land, highextreme wildbushfire risk and difficulties in providing infrastructure; and in the case of Moggs Creek and Eastern View also by a lack of reticulated services. - Despite physical characteristics varying across the settlements, the towns have a distinctive low density, generally vegetated coastal character.
-Valued neighbourhood characteristics, include: - indigenous tree canopy dominated by Ironbark, Messmate, Manna Gum, Moonah and Drooping Sheoak species - indigenous remnant understorey - generous spacing between buildings - low building scale - availability of views - informal fencing of property boundaries - informal road network. - Limited housing diversity, particularly smaller dwellings within walking distance of commercial and community facilities suitable for older persons wishing to downsize. - The Split Point Lighthouse as a tourist icon of local and heritage value and the importance of its sole dominant visual presence on the foreshore bluff. - The visual prominence of development on the western side of the Great Ocean Road from Fairhaven to Eastern View due to the steep topography, low vegetation height and the siting of some houses on ridgelines, particularly along the escarpment abutting the Great Ocean Road.
+- The settlements, coastal reserves and surrounding hinterland support a vast range of threatened flora and fauna, including the Powerful Owl, Grey Goshawk, Rufous Bristlebird, Swamp Antechinus, Hooded Plover, Anglesea Grevillea and Southern Spider-orchid. - The indigenous vegetation is of Local to High State conservation significance, and includes the endangered Merrans Sun Orchid and the Coastal Moonah Woodland community. - The open valley landscape of the Painkalac Creek, separating the timbered hillsides of Aireys Inlet and Fairhaven, has high environmental, geomorphological, scenic and cultural values and contains flora and fauna of high State ecological significance. - Confining urban development within the existing settlement boundaries due to the significant conservation value of adjoining land, extreme bushfire risk and difficulties in providing infrastructure; and in the case of Moggs Creek and Eastern View also by a lack of reticulated services. - Despite physical characteristics varying across the settlements, the towns have a distinctive low density, generally vegetated coastal character.
+Valued neighbourhood characteristics, include: - indigenous tree canopy dominated by Ironbark, Messmate, Manna Gum, Moonah and Drooping Sheoak species - · indigenous remnant understorey - · generous spacing between buildings - low building scale - availability of views - · informal fencing of property boundaries - · informal road network. - Limited housing diversity, particularly smaller dwellings within walking distance of commercial and community facilities suitable for older persons wishing to downsize. - The Split Point Lighthouse as a tourist icon of local and heritage value and the importance of its sole dominant visual presence on the foreshore bluff. - The visual prominence of development on the western side of the Great Ocean Road from Fairhaven to Eastern View due to the steep topography, low vegetation height and the siting of some houses on ridgelines, particularly along the escarpment abutting the Great Ocean Road. - Managing the extreme bushfire risk of this coastal area while protecting neighbourhood character, vegetation cover and landscape values.

-- Managing the highextreme bushfire risk of this coastal area while protecting neighbourhood character, vegetation cover and landscape values. - Balancing the preservation of the ambience of the night sky from street lighting and other illumination against road design, safety needs and enjoyment of facilities. - The local economy is strongly focused on tourism, and benefits from the association with the Great Ocean Road, surfing and beaches and Great Otway National Park. - Retail and Ccommercial development is largely contained within the 'Top Shops' and 'Bottom Shops' two existing centres on the Great Ocean Road in Aireys Inlet, with limited scope to extend the Top Shops centre in Gilbert Street.
-Several other established businesses are located on residential zoned land along the Great Ocean Road between the two centres, which provide a valuable service to both visitors and residents. - Car parking and access to the shops is ad hoc and car parking supply is likely to become an issue as the centres incrementally develop due to a lack of parking opportunities on the Great Ocean Road. - Negative impacts on the character of the towns from inappropriate development of the commercial centres, particularly adjacent to the Painkalac Creek. - Infiltration of residential uses in Commercial zones. - Minimal opportunity for industrial uses due to amenity and environmental conflicts. - Limited services for the aged and the importance of land at 42 Fraser Drive, Aireys Inlet providing opportunities for aged-housing for older persons. - Demand for a sports reserve in Aireys and identifying a suitable location. - Salinity, flooding and coastal acid sulfate soils affected areas associated with the Painkalac Creekand estuary.
+- Balancing the preservation of the ambience of the night sky from street lighting and other illumination against road design, safety needs and enjoyment of facilities. - The local economy is strongly focused on tourism, and benefits from the association with the Great Ocean Road, surfing/beaches and Great Otway National Park. - Retail and commercial development is largely contained within the 'Top Shops' and 'Bottom Shops' centres on the Great Ocean Road in Aireys Inlet, with limited scope to extend the Top Shops centre.
+Several other established businesses are located on residential zoned land along the Great Ocean Road between the two centres, which provide a valuable service to both visitors and residents. - Car parking supply is likely to become an issue as the centres incrementally develop due to a lack of parking opportunities on the Great Ocean Road. - Negative impacts on the character of the towns from inappropriate development of the commercial centres, particularly adjacent to the Painkalac Creek. - Minimal opportunity for industrial uses due to amenity and environmental conflicts. - Limited services for the aged and the importance of land at 2 Fraser Drive, Aireys Inlet providing opportunities for housing for older persons. - Salinity, flooding and coastal acid sulfate soils affected areas associated with the Painkalac Creek and estuary.